NHSLeadership/nhsl-docker-base/README.md

 # Base Docker Images

-> Clean and functional base images providing PHP versions 7.1 to 7.4 and OpenResty web server.
+> Clean and functional base images providing PHP versions 7.2 to 8.1 and OpenResty web server.
 >
 > By NHS Leadership Academy
->
-> Special shout-out to [Parallax](https://parall.ax) for help and inspiration.

 This repository provides two images, one containing PHP-FPM (also able to run cron) and another running OpenResty.
-They are designed to be used together in a single Kubernetes pod.
+They are designed to be used together in a single Kubernetes pod to support our own web applications.

 ## Rationale